UncleRazavi/pinns-lib/README.md

-The goal of this project is to provide a **minimal, readable, and extensible** PINN implementation that is easy to understand, modify, and experiment with—without heavy abstractions or unnecessary dependencies.
+The goal of this project is to provide a **minimal, readable, and extensible** PINN implementation that is easy to understand, modify, and experiment with without heavy abstractions or unnecessary dependencies.